-(Ref.: 40 CFR 63.788(c), Subpart II)
+(Ref.: 40 CFR 63.788(c); Subpart II)

-5.C.4 For Emission Point AA-001b, the permittee shall submit notification required in 40 CFR 63.9(a)-(d) of the General Provisions.
-Also, not later than one year after becoming subject to 40 CFR 63, Subpart II, the permittee shall submit the implementation plan required by Condition 5.B.11.
+5.C.5 For Emission Point AA-001b, the permittee shall submit a notification required in 40 CFR 63.9(a) - (d), Subpart A. Also, not later than one year after becoming subject to 40

+CFR Part 63 - Subpart II, the permittee shall submit the implementation plan required by Condition 5.B.13.

-(Ref.: 40 CFR 63.787(b)(1)(ii) and Table 3, Subpart II)
+(Ref.: 40 CFR 63.787(b)(1)(ii) and Table 3; Subpart II)

-5.C.5 For Emission Points AA-001 and AA-002, in accordance with Condition 5.A.4, the permittee shall submit a copy of the visible emissions observations and inspection log required by Condition 5.B.15.
+5.C.6 For Emission Points AA-001 and AA-002, the permittee shall submit a semi-annual report in accordance with Condition 5.A.4 that contains a copy of the visible emissions observations and inspection log required by Condition 5.B.17.

-5.C.6 For Emission Point AA-003 (outdoor blasting), in accordance with Condition 5.A.4, the permittee shall submit semiannual records summarizing the type and amount of each abrasive blasting media used during each calendar month in the semiannual period.
+5.C.7 For Emission Point AA-003 (Outdoor Blasting), the permittee shall submit a semi-annual report in accordance with Condition 5.A.4 that detail summarizes the type and amount of each abrasive blasting media used during each calendar month in the semiannual period.
 The permittee shall note any amount of blasting media reused and the method used to treat the media to remove contaminants and media fines not conforming to the original media size.